claycurran0/learningjournal/_posts/2022-04-05-three-things-i-learned-from-the-ruby-koans.md

 ```sh
 [1, 2, 3].each { |num| puts num }
 ```
-This may seem like not much of an improvement, but this functionality can enable more complex iterative processes as we move to more complicated problems.
+This may seem like a minor improvement, but this functionality can enable more complex iterative processes as we move to more complicated problems.

-### **2) Regular Expressions**
+#### **2) Regular Expressions**
 Ruby regular expressions (**ruby regex** for short) are used to identify specific patterns inside strings.

 For example, say we wanted to know whether "Some words" contains any vowels.